 - If situations of non-compliance are identified at any time, the department must work with Accounts Receivable Services to develop a remediation plan.
 The remediation plan is a detailed process delineating how an individual payment card account will address issues identified as being non-compliant with University policy, applicable law, or contractual obligations to the payment card industry.
 A remediation plan will include a description of the issues, a plan to fix the issues, and a timeframe for completion of the fixes.

-- All new hired staff or reassigned staff involved in payment card processing must complete training and sign the Employee Non-Disclosure Form (UM 1623) prior to processing a payment card transaction.
+- All new hired staff or reassigned staff involved in payment card processing must complete training and sign UM 1623: Employee Non-Disclosure Form (DOCX) prior to processing a payment card transaction.